 Maybe they struggle processing corporate actions or translating uncommon security types in the Moxy blotter, but if you have a tendency to get upset when they ask you for help, then they’re just hoping that the next day is an “easy reconciliation day”, where no corporate actions processing or tricky cash and positions breaks are present.

-As a result, your staff will not improve when their view towards new and challenging work is
+As a result, your staff will not improve when their view towards new and challenging work is avoiding it.

 Strained Relationships with Your Back-Office Staff

 It’s not enough to tell your employees “not to take things personally”.
 Never assume that negative statements can be easily washed away by sprinkling in a few positive ones.

 You can disagree with the way humans process good and bad news, but you can’t change human psychology.